ec-europa/eubfr-data-lake/plugins/serverless-plugin-elasticsearch-index/README.md

 [Variables](https://serverless.com/framework/docs/providers/aws/guide/variables/)
 can be used for extracting values from various parts of the project for your convenience.

-As the elasticsearch domain endpoint address depends on a deployed service, thus the evaluated expression should match an export from CloudFormation from an existing stack.
+As the elasticsearch domain endpoint address depends on a deployed service, the evaluated expression should match an exported named value from an existing CloudFormation stack. [`ListExports`](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_ListExports.html) is used in the background for the evaluation.
-This basically means that the [`ListExports`](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_ListExports.html).

 ### Export domain address